FairwindsOps/gemini/examples/bash/README.md

 ebs-photon-testing-1591205245   true         ebs-photon-testing                           1Gi           aws-ebs-snapclass   snapcontent-96ab9a23-0d60-413d-af0f-b01d3880f3e7   83m            83m
 ```

-Accordingly, you'll see the associated EBS snapshots in AWS:
+Accordingly, you'll see the associated snapshots on your cloud provider of choice.
+For example, with AWS:

 ```
 aws ec2 describe-snapshots --owner-ids <account-id>